MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Experiments

 \subsection{Object Part Segmentation}

-We evaluate CKConv on ShapeNetPart~\cite{yi2016scalable} dataset for object part segmentation.
+We evaluate MKConv on the ShapeNetPart~\citep{yi2016scalable} dataset for object part segmentation.
 ShapeNetPart contains 16,881 point clouds from 16 classes.
 Each data is annotated with 2-6 parts, and there are 50 different parts in total.
-We follow the data split used in \cite{qi2017pointnet}, and 2,048 points with the normal are randomly sampled as input.
+We follow the data split used in \cite{qi2017pointnet}, and 2,048 points are sampled from each point cloud.
 The one-hot encoding of the object label is concatenated to the last layer as in \cite{qi2017pointnet}.
-We adopt the same augmentation strategy used in object classification task.
-During testing, we apply a voting strategy with random scaling.
+We adopt the same augmentation strategy used in the object classification task.

-Table~\ref{tab:psg} summarizes part segmentation results with mean of instance-wise intersection over union (mIoU) and class-wise intersection over union.
-CKConv outperforms the state-of-the-art methods with mIoU of $86.7\%$ and achieves new best results for multiple classes.
-The examples of object part segmentation results are visualized in Figure~\ref{fig:shapenet}, verifying that CKConv performs robustly on diverse objects.
-More examples are provided in the supplementary material.
+Table~\ref{tab:psg} summarizes the part segmentation results in terms of the mean of the instance-wise intersection over union (mIoU).
+The operations of methods are categorized as in the classification task.
+Without voting, MKConv outperforms all convolution-based methods with an mIoU of 86.5\%.
+Examples of object part segmentation results are visualized in Figure~\ref{fig:shapenet}, verifying that MKConv performs robustly on diverse objects.
+More examples can be found in the supplementary material.